rw123-byte/phase-0-javascript-events-event-listening-lab/README.md

 input.addEventListener('click', clickAlert);
 ```

-We could then attach our `clickAlert` to as many elements as we'd like.
-Just as
-we did for the `input` element, we would first use our CSS selector skills to
+To hook up our other div, we would use our CSS selector skills to grab the
-grab the desired element and save it to a variable, then add the `click` event
-listener to that element.
+element and save it to a variable, then add an event listener to that element.
 Give it a try!

-With this approach, even if we're using our `clickAlert` with a whole bunch of
-elements, if we decide later that we want to change the text of the alert to
+With this approach, if we decide later that we want to change the text of the
-"Hee hee, that tickles!" instead, we would only need to make that change in one
+alert to "Hee hee, that tickles!" instead, we would only need to make that
-place: inside our `clickAlert()` function.
+change in one place.

 **Note**: we pass `clickAlert` as the argument, not `clickAlert()`.
 This is
 because we don't want to _invoke_ the function in this line of code.
 Instead, we